 Standards and principles of conduct, inducing ethical behavior in organizations.
 Apart from memorizing the standards and the principles, this is basic knowledge.

 I hope this gives you more clarity and happy studying! 🙂

 (Note: All of the above are simply opinions of the topics based on my experience.
-It may vary from person to person)
+It may vary from person to person.)

 Internal control is heavily tested in the US CPA exam.
 This is a tricky area in that it could be very conceptual and subjective, as in there is no clear, black-and-white answer.
-You’ll have to pick the “best” answer out of the possibly, seemingly correct ones. this makes the questions very difficult.
+You’ll have to pick the “best” answer out of the possible, seemingly correct ones. this makes the questions very difficult.

-There are lots of stats available in the CPA exam and I notice that Indian candidates are noticeably weaker in internal control.
+There are lots of stats available in the CPA exam, and I notice that Indian candidates are noticeably weaker in internal control.
 I have no idea why, but it could be that Indian companies use a different approach.
 If you are an Indian candidate, it’s worth spending more time tackling this section.